 Problems at a leadership level

-It’s a leader’s responsibility to quell any conflicts and toxic relationships.
+It’s a leader’s responsibility to quell any employee conflicts.
 If you’ve noticed a number of employees complaining about another senior member of your team, it may be a red flag.

 A lack of communication throughout your team

 Communication in every sense is vital to great team morale.
 Failure to communicate your point of view, opinion, ideas or decisions can lead to horrendous outcomes.

 As a leader, expectations need to be articulated and done so effectively.
 Yet, the reverse is also as important; employees should speak up if they don’t understand tasks and projects.